JoeCelaster/Ecommerce-follow-along/README.md

 Form Submission: When the form is submitted, the data is sent to the backend using axios.
 If the request is successful, a success message is displayed, and the form is reset.
 If there's an error, an alert is shown.
 Category Options: Provides a set of predefined categories for the product (Electronics, Fashion, Books, and Home Appliances).

+## Milestone 11: Fetching and Displaying Product Data

+In this milestone, we focused on retrieving product data from the backend and dynamically displaying it in the frontend.
+Key achievements include:

+Backend: Creating an API Endpoint to Fetch All Products Developed a GET endpoint (/api/products) in the backend to send all product data to the frontend.
+Implemented MongoDB queries using Mongoose to retrieve all stored products.
+Ensured error handling to manage potential issues in fetching data.
+Frontend: Fetching Data from API Created an API call function using fetch or axios in React to retrieve product data from the backend.
+Managed the fetched data using React useState and useEffect hooks to ensure dynamic updates.
+Displaying Products Dynamically Passed the fetched product data to a ProductCard component.
+Used the product details (name, image, price, etc.) as props to display them dynamically.
+Applied responsive CSS styling to create a visually appealing product grid layout.